10 Questions To Ask While you Hire for Project Management Roles

 Senior executives and HR managers recognize project management as indispensable to business success.
 They know that skilled and credentialed Project Managers are among their most valuable resources.
-The Project Management Institute report that US$122 million is wasted for every US$1 billion invested due to poor project performance.
+The Project Management Institute reports that in the U.S. over $122 million is wasted for every $1 billion invested due to poor project performance.

 But when it comes to hiring qualified Project Managers, things get a little tricky.
 Having worked at senior management levels for several global organizations, I have often been on the recruitment panel for project management positions.
 I found it valuable to review each candidate in a number of ways.
 Will this person fit into the culture of the organization?
 Will this person get along with other team members and lead them effectively?
 Will this person deliver on the project goals on time?

 Recruiting is both an art and a science.
 There are a lot of unknowns, but in my experience, focusing on key competencies and asking the right questions in the interview helps to select the right candidate.
 So, which competencies should we assess for during interviews?
 And which questions will best reveal these competencies?
 Here are ten interview questions that will help you evaluate candidates for project management roles in your team and find the right fit.

 Competency: Domain Knowledge and Skills

 Question: What are the three key challenges for our industry today and how can these be tackled effectively?

-This question enables the candidate think about the top challenges of the industry in which your organization operates.
+This question enables the candidate to think about the top challenges of the industry in which your organization operates.
 The response from the candidate reveals his understanding of the industry, the market, current challenges, and possible solutions.
-This knowledge is critical for the success of any Project Manager as they will be tackling these challenges inside the organization if they get hired.
+This knowledge is critical to the success of any Project Manager as they will be tackling these challenges inside the organization if they get hired.
 So this question helps the hiring managers assess whether the candidate has the domain knowledge that makes them fit for the role.

 Competency: Clear Communication